Work Health and Safety (WHS)

 TasTAFE’s health and safety strategy aims to meet its statutory and employee duty of care obligations and to create a harmonious, productive learning and working environment by providing a workplace free from risks to health and safety.

-The links between all sections of TasTAFESAFE is the Work Health and Safety (WHS) policy which controls the direction of WHS for TasTAFE, risk management which underpins most processes and the WHS action plans which define how each area of TasTAFE intends to meet and manage the requirements of TasTAFESAFE.
+The links between all sections of TasTAFESAFE is the Work Health and Safety (WHS) policy (Word) which controls the direction of WHS for TasTAFE, risk management which underpins most processes and the WHS action plans which define how each area of TasTAFE intends to meet and manage the requirements of TasTAFESAFE.